nanobox-io/nanobox-docs/source/engines/the-environment.html.md

 #### env

 The env directory contains environment variables available to the application in the live environment.
 Environment variables are represented as a file, which is the key, and the file contents, which is the value.
 Only environment variables stored in this manner in this location will be available to the running application.
-More information is avaiable in the [Environment Variables](/engines/common-tasks/environment-variables/) doc.
+More information is available in the [Environment Variables](/engines/common-tasks/environment-variables/) doc.

 ## Directory Locations